 Our response and how it impacts you

 Recently, there’s been a global effort to limit the spread of the coronavirus (COVID-19).
-At the Law Offices of Robert A. McLaughlin, we are also taking steps in response to this pandemic.
+At Robert A. McLaughlin, APC, we are also taking steps in response to this pandemic.

 The employees at our law firm are protectors of workers’ right and advocates for you, our clients.
 They are also spouses to those with chronic illnesses, asthma sufferers, caregivers to elderly parents, mothers, and pregnant women.
 With that in mind, our response to the coronavirus must take all of that into consideration.